-Chapter I, Article VI, Duties of Officers, Section 7, which read "Each Camp shall have a Welfare Committee.", the word "shall" is changed to "may", so that the section now begins "Each Camp may have a Welfare Committee."
+Chapter I, Article VI, Duties of Officers, Section 7, which read "P ch Camp shall have a Welfare Committee.", the word prochanged to "may", so that the section now begins "Each Camp may have a Welfare Committee."

 a Welfare Committee.
-I. Membership, last paragraph of Section 1, which chapter II, Article II, Membership, last paragraph of Section 1, which read "Any member serving as Camp Secretary or Camp Treasurer continuously in office for a period of ten years shall have conferred upon him.....", the word "shall" is changed to "may", so that the paragraph now reads "Any member serving as Camp Secretary or Camp Treasurer continuously in office for a period of ten years may have conferred upon him the rank of Past Camp Commander with its voting privileges at Department Encampments."
+I. Membership, last paragraph of Section 1 Chapter II, Article II, Membership, last paragraph of Section 1 read "Any member serving as Camp Secretary or Camp Treasurer tinuously in office for a period of ten years shall have conferred him.....", the word "shall" is changed to "may", so that the paragraph now reads "Any member serving as Camp Secretary or Camp Treasure continuously in office for a period of ten years may have conferred upon him the rank of Past Camp Commander with its voting privileges at Department Encampments."